CURRICULUM – PSHE

 You can find out more in our 3 Is; Intent, Implementation and Impact.

-Our PSHE curriculum JIGSAW develops children’s knowledge and skills which will enable them to access the wider curriculum and prepare them to be a global citizen now and in their future roles within a global community.
+Our PSHE curriculum JIGSAW develops children’s knowledge and skills which will enable them to access the wider curriculum and prepare them for future roles within society.
 Across the course of each unit pupils will work towards two learning intentions, one of which is based on specific PSHE learning and one based on emotional literacy and social skills.
 The progression of skills is such that by the end of key stage 2, we aim to ensure that pupils leave Year 6 with the skills required to successfully live in today’s world and their next phase of education.
 It promotes the spiritual, moral, cultural, mental and physical development of pupils, preparing them for the opportunities, responsibilities and experiences for later life.
 They will be given opportunities to develop their emotional literacy and social skills and an understanding of their own thoughts and feelings as they happen and develop strategies to manage them.